 Thanks to my music-obsessed YA site manager, Bec Stafford, I’m collecting a soundtrack to help me with the planning stage of Cowpunk – the Series.
 Eclectic so far, I know, but each artist is giving me a little bit of what I need to ignite the creative supernova.
 Recs accepted and acknowledged.
 I’d prefer you leave them here to Facebook so I can keep track of them.
 So far I have Psychobilly Freakout by Reverend Horton Heat (True Blood on speed) and Crystal Frontier by Calexica (from Bec).
 House Rules by Kane (from me and Rena) and Nosebleed Section by Hill Top Hoods (me – SO love the energy in this clip).

-8 Responses to “Collecting the Soundtrack”
+8 thoughts on “Collecting the Soundtrack

-For cowpunk (I’m assuming similar to Western Steampunk or Wild Wild West or The Adventures of Brisco County Jr. type stuff) I’d definitely recommend:
+1. For cowpunk (I’m assuming similar to Western Steampunk or Wild Wild West or The Adventures of Brisco County Jr. type stuff) I’d definitely recommend:

 All of Ennio Morricone’s spaghetti western soundtracks.